-We created this broad definition because sex work can be experienced in many different ways.
+We created this broad definition, because sexual exchange for work can be experienced in many different ways.

-Voluntary sex workers, like most workers, have diverse feelings about their work.
-Sex work for some is a chosen profession that they enjoy and find rewarding, similar to any other profession.
-Some sex workers dislike their work but find that it is their best or only option to make a living.
+People who do sexual exchange as work, like most workers, have diverse feelings about their work.
+People who do sexual exchange as work often identify as sex workers.
+For some, sex work is a chosen profession that they enjoy and find rewarding, similar to any other profession.
+Some sex workers dislike their work but find it is their best or only option to make a living.
 And some are agnostic about their work but find that it offers flexibility or good pay.

-Involuntary sex work can take many forms, but the commonality with all of them is that the individual has been forced into the sex work and are experiencing sexual exploitation.
-Sexual exploitation can occur because someone is being forced into sex work by someone else (like an abusive partner) or they are forced into sex work because of things like addiction, homelessness, or mental health issues, or they are being trafficked.
+Involuntary sexual exchange can take many forms, but all involve forcing an individual into the sexual exchange.
+Sexual exploitation can occur when someone is being forced into sexual acts by someone else (like an abusive partner), or they are forced into sexual exchanges because they are being trafficked.

 Engagement in sex work is unique for each individual and only they can characterize their own experiences.

-At Sagesse, we believe voluntary sex work is a valid form of work, and sex workers deserve workplace health and safety and human rights.
-We believe that involuntary sex work needs to be addressed through supports and services to provide protections to help sexually exploited individuals.
+At Sagesse, we believe sexual exchange as work is a valid form of work, and sex workers deserve workplace health and safety and human rights.
+We believe that involuntary sexual exchange needs to be addressed through supports and services to provide protections to help sexually exploited individuals.

 Myths of sex work